Competitiveness and skills

 European Commissioners have been tasked by Ursula von der Leyen to deliver a Clean Industrial Deal within the first 100 days of the new European Commission.

 This initiative will work in tandem with the Industrial Decarbonisation Accelerator Act – due in 2026 – to drive European industries toward climate neutrality.
-EHPA actively supports this goal: the heat pump sector must be front and centre as s a key net zero European industry.
+EHPA actively supports this goal: the heat pump sector must be front and centre as a key net zero European industry.

 In March 2023 the European Commission proposed the Net Zero Industry Act (NZIA), to boost and expand Europe’s manufacturing capabilities for net zero technologies.